Project Censored

-Project Censored is an American nonprofit media watchdog organization.
+Project Censored is a nonprofit media watchdog organization in the United States.
 The group's stated mission is to "educate students and the public about the importance of a truly free press for democratic self-government."

-Project Censored produces an annual book, published by Seven Stories Press and the Censored Press, and a weekly radio program.
-Both the annual books and the weekly radio programs, as well as public events sponsored by the Project, focus on issues of news censorship, propaganda, free speech, and politics.
+Project Censored produces an annual book and a weekly radio program.
+Both the annual books and the weekly radio programs, as well as public events sponsored by the Project, focus on issues of news censorship, propaganda, free speech, and media literacy.
+Past editions of the yearbook were published by Seven Stories Press.

-Project Censored was founded at Sonoma State University in 1976 by Carl Jensen (1923-2017).
+Project Censored was founded at Sonoma State University in 1976 by Carl Jensen (1929-2015).
 Since 2010, Mickey Huff has been the group's director.
 It is sponsored by the Media Freedom Foundation, a 501(c)(3) non-profit organization, established in 2000.
-The organization is based in Fair Oaks, California.
+The organization is based in Ithaca, New York.